 Get everything ready before you start

-For best results with your vegan fried green tomatoes, get everything ready before you start.
+For best results, get everything ready before you start.
 You’ll want to make a work station with cornstarch, vegan mayo, and your crumb mixture.

 It’s all about the breading.

 In a way, fried green tomatoes are kind of like fried zucchini.
 There’s not loads of flavor going on with green tomatoes or zucchini.

 So it’s all about the breading.
 Slice the tomatoes thin for best crunch factor & breading-to-tomato ratio.